flipbase/docs/api/collections.md

       }
     }

-## DELETE /collections/:id
+## Delete a collection

 When you delete a collection, the videos that are related to this collection will not be deleted.
 You have to manually delete the videos related to this collection.
 However, since the player_id and recorder_id won't exist after you delete the collection, its not possible to access any videos anymore.

 **Request**